afondiel/computer-science-notebook/README.md

 ## Contributions

-Feel free to PR or to leave any suggestion
+There are still more topics and industry to be added, so feel free to PR or leave any suggestion

-Cheers and See you there or somewhere!
+Cheers!

 @afondiel

-> "Anyone who keeps learning stays young." - Henry Ford